Posted on Leave a comment

 Wiring a humbucker in parallel is quite a different sound.
 It’s much more similar to a single coil sound but the pickups is still hum cancelling.
 There is a drop in volume though not as much as with a coil tap (switching one coil off).

-This series parallel humbucker wiring diagram shows how to do it with a push/pull switch.
+This humbucker wiring diagram shows how to do it with a push/pull switch.
 With the switch down and the humbucker is wired in series (normal), pull it up and it’s in parallel.
-The wiring colour code is for Mr Glyn’s Pickups ( I use the same colours as Seymour Duncan).
+The wiring colour code is for Mr Glyn’s Pickups (I use the same colours as Seymour Duncan).

 Series Parallel switch for guitar pickups humbucker

-I’m not sure why series/parallel isn’t more popular.
+Not such a hard diagram to follow is it.
+I’m not sure why this modification isn’t more popular.
 Maybe it’s a little harder to understand than coil tapping, maybe it’s because its a little more complicated to wire up.
-I certainly prefer it.
+I certainly prefer it in my guitars to give an extra tonal option without taking anything away from the original sound.

 I’m going to be posting a few more wiring diagrams in the near future.
 Keep an eye on this blog or my social media: